 Contributions.
-Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution which requires the Texas Legislature to establish a member contribution rate of not less than 6 percent of the member's annual compensation and a state contribution rate of not less than 6 percent and not more than 10 percent of the aggregate annual compensation paid to members of the system during the fiscal year.
+Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution, which requires the Texas Legislature to establish a member contribution rate of not less than 6 percent of the member's annual compensation and a state contribution rate of not less than 6 percent and not more than 10 percent of the aggregate annual compensation paid to members of the system during the fiscal year.
 Texas Government Code Section 821.006 prohibits benefit improvements if, as a result of the particular action, the time required to amortize TRS's unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.

 Employee contribution rates are set in state statute, Texas Government Code 825.402.
-Senate Bill 1458 of the 83rd Texas Legislature amended Texas Government Code 825.402 for member contributions and established employee contribution rates for fiscal years 2014 through 2017.
-The 84th Texas Legislature, General Appropriations Act (GAA), established the employer contribution rates for fiscal years 2016 and 2017.
+The 85th Texas Legislature, General Appropriations Act (GAA), established the employer contribution rates for fiscal years 2018 and 2019.

-Contribution Rates

-FY2 FY1 Member X.X% X.X% Non-Employer Contributing Entity (State) X.X% X.X% Employers X.X% X.X% FY1 District or Member contributions \$X,XXX,XX X FY1 State of Texas On-behalf Contributions \$X,XXX,XX X FY1 District or College Contributions \$X,XXX,XX X
+Contribution Rates FY2 FY1 Member X.X% X.X% Non-Employer Contributing Entity (State) X.X% X.X% Employers X.X% X.X% FY1 District or Member contributions \$X,XXX,XXX FY1 State of Texas On-behalf Contributions \$X,XXX,XXX FY1 District or College Contributions \$X,XXX,XXX

-The [Employer's] contributions to the TRS pension plan in FY2 were \$----- as reported in the Schedule of [Employer's] Contributions for pensions in the Required Supplementary Information section of these financial statements.
-Estimated State of Texas on-behalf contributions for FY2 were \$------
+The [Employer's] contributions to the TRS pension plan in FY2 were \$ as reported in the Schedule of [Employer's] Contributions for pensions in the Required Supplementary Information section of these financial statements.
+Estimated state of Texas on-behalf contributions for FY2 were \$.

-As the non-employer contributing entity for public education and junior colleges, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
+As the non-employer contributing entity for public education and junior colleges, the state of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.